Here is the question every faculty member needs to answer: Does your assignment still measure what it claims to measure when a student uses AI?

 Students compare multiple AI outputs, apply course frameworks to evaluate them, and produce original work that goes beyond any single AI response.

-The rubric must assess what you actually care about: the quality of student thinking, not the polish of the product.
-ARAD 2.0 provides six rubric dimensions, each with four performance levels (Exemplary, Proficient, Developing, Beginning).
-You do not need to use all six for every assignment—select the three or four most relevant to your learning goal.
+The rubric must assess what you actually care about: the quality of student thinking.
+ARAD 2.0 provides eight rubric dimensions, each with four performance levels (Exemplary, Proficient, Developing, Beginning).
+You do not need to use all eight for every assignment; select the three or four most relevant to your learning goal.
+The dimensions are designed to be gaming-resistant: each Exemplary descriptor requires evidence that is difficult to fabricate with AI alone.

 Dimension 1: Cognitive Agency.
 Does the student demonstrate ownership of the intellectual work?
 At the Exemplary level, the student clearly drives all key decisions with AI subordinate to their judgment.
 At the Beginning level, the student appears to have accepted AI output with minimal engagement.

 Dimension 2: Evaluative Judgment.
 Does the student critically assess AI output using disciplinary standards?
-At the Exemplary level, the student identifies specific strengths and weaknesses, corrects errors using course concepts, and demonstrates sophisticated disciplinary reasoning.
-At the Beginning level, the student accepts AI output uncritically.
+At the Exemplary level, the student identifies specific strengths and weaknesses and corrects at least one AI claim by citing a specific course reading by page or section number, demonstrating sophisticated disciplinary reasoning.
+At the Beginning level, the student accepts AI output uncritically or offers only generic corrections.
+The page- or section-specific citation requirement is an anti-gaming safeguard: it forces the student into a specific piece of text, the kind of grounding a paraphrased AI summary cannot match.

-Dimension 6: Transfer.
+Dimension 8: Transfer.
 Can the student perform the learning independently in a new context?
 At the Exemplary level, the student successfully applies learning to an unfamiliar context without AI support.
-At the Beginning level, the student cannot demonstrate the learning without AI—understanding appears tool-dependent.
+At the Beginning level, the student cannot demonstrate the learning without AI; understanding appears tool-dependent.

-ARAD 2.0 expands the original "Study" step into two linked functions: scaffolding AI literacy before the assignment and studying results after it.
+ARAD 2.0 expands the original "Study" step into three linked functions: scaffolding AI literacy before the assignment, studying results after it, and sustaining the design across cohorts as AI capabilities evolve.
+"Sustain" captures all three; "Scaffold and Study" in the original framework made the scaffolding work too easy to skip.

 Scaffold: AI Literacy Prerequisites

-Before students can succeed in AI-Integrated or AI-Limited assignments, they need foundational AI literacy.
+Before students can succeed in AI-Limited, AI-Collaborative, or AI-Required assignments, they need foundational AI literacy.
 Do not assume students know how to use AI effectively, ethically, or critically.
 Pre-assignment scaffolding should include a brief orientation on what generative AI can and cannot do, prompt engineering basics, verification techniques, bias awareness, privacy and data considerations, and a clear explanation of the assignment's AI mode with the pedagogical reasoning behind it.

 This can be delivered as a 15-minute in-class orientation, a short self-paced module, a practice assignment with AI before the graded task, or guided examples showing strong vs. weak AI interaction.